 SfN is committed to supporting and promoting rigorous science.
 This half-day short course on the topic of responsible conduct occurs on the Friday before SfN's annual meeting.
 Training includes lectures and guided discussions that enable you to explore varying topics through a neuroscience-specific lens.
 The course meets NIH requirements for instruction in the responsible conduct of research.
-Separate registration and fee is required to attend this event.

 Power Dynamics in Academia

 - Organizer / Moderator: Keith Trujillo, PhD, California State University, San Marcos

 - Faculty: Andrea Giuffrida, PhD, UT Health, San Antonio; Erika Marín-Spiotta, PhD, University of Wisconsin, Madison; Jean King, PhD, Worcester Polytechnic Institute